The value of quality content (and how to achieve it)

 For B2C readers:

-- This is obvious but relevant, nonetheless: use beautiful, high-resolution imagery (e.g., not overlit photos of mannequin-like people with faces frozen in cartoonish grins).
-More so than B2B readers, B2C readers really respond to eye-catching visuals, especially ones used for an image-dependent subject like travel or foods, because they don’t just want to read about Portugal or Australia, they want to see the stunning details of those places.
+- This is obvious but relevant, nonetheless: use beautiful, high-resolution imagery (i.e. not overlit photos of mannequin-like people with faces frozen in cartoonish grins).
+More so than B2B readers, B2C readers really respond to eye-catching visuals, especially ones used for an image-dependent subjects like travel or food, because they don’t just want to read about Portugal or Australia, they want to see the stunning details of those places.

 Lastly, when it comes to your conclusion, end your story on a hopeful point: provide a meaningful takeaway that convinces your reader that whatever you’re suggesting is worth doing.